Capital One Financial (COF) Q3 2017 Results - Earnings Call Transcript

 Moshe Ari Orenbuch - Credit Suisse Securities (USA) LLC

 Got it.
 Thanks.
 Just as a quick follow-up for Scott, you talked a little bit about deposit betas.
-We don't have the third quarter numbers yet, but back in the second quarter, your benefit from rising rate environment kind of ticked down over the course of 2017.
+We don't have the third quarter numbers yet, but back in the second quarter, your benefit from a rising rate environment kind of ticked down over the course of 2017.
 Can you talk a little bit about – because it seems to be that you're a little more – I don't know if it's more conservative or actually have a less beneficial outcome than some bank peers into a rising rate environment?

 R. Scott Blackley - Capital One Financial Corp.